-The following experiments show how the approximation we proposed in Section \ref{sec:precond} reduces the number of iterations of GMRES, while GMRES without preconditioning does not converge within $1000$ iterations.
+\paragraph{Performance of the preliminary preconditioner} The following experiments show how the approximation we proposed in Section \ref{sec:precond} reduces the number of iterations of GMRES, while GMRES without preconditioning does not converge within $1000$ iterations.
 Tables \ref{gmresResult12} and \ref{gmresResult3} show the number of iterations used by PGMRES to achieve the tolerance of $10^{-5}$, while figure \ref{fig:cluster12} displays the successful clustering of most of the singular values around 1, leaving only a small set of outliers.
-This clustering is the primary factor behind the rapid convergence of the preconditioned system.

-Regarding the iteration count, we observe that the number of iterations grows linearly with $n$, i.e., it grows proportionally to the square root of the matrix size.
-Indeed this behavior agrees with the theoretical results in \cite{MultiNo,MultiNo2} for two dimensional problems.
+This clustering is the primary factor behind the rapid convergence of the preconditioned system.\\ Regarding the iteration count, we observe that the number of iterations grows linearly with $n$, i.e., it grows proportionally to the square root of the matrix size.
+Indeed this behaviour agrees with the theoretical results in \cite{MultiNo,noutsos2004matrix} for two dimensional problems.